EoinKanro/files-to-videos-converter/README.md

 I've tested this project on file with size 97.6 mb and on ryzen 3600

 **Encoding**
-- Duplicate factor: 2 (a square of 4 pixels per bit)
+- Duplicate factor: 4 (a square of 16 pixels per bit)
 - FPS: 30
-- Result video size: 879 mb
+- Result video size: 1GB
-- Time: ~58s
+- Time: ~79s

 **Decoding**
-- Time: ~21s
+- Time: ~51s

 # How to use